-Today we mourn the victims at Florida International University.
-Tomorrow we work to prevent another tragedy like this from ever happening again.
+While we mourn the victims at Florida International University, it is important to work to prevent another tragedy like this from ever happening again.

 For more information, contact attorney Brian Mahany online, by email () or by phone at 414-704-6731.
 All inquiries are protected by the attorney client privilege and kept confidential.
-See also our Buy American and Chinese Steel information page.
+See also our Buy American and Chinese Steel and DOT whistleblower information pages.

 The federal Occupational Safety and Health Administration (OSHA) cited five contractors involved in the construction of the FIU bridge.
 The total death toll in that accident was six.
 Cited were the two main contractors Figg Bridge Engineers Inc., and Munilla Construction Management LLC.
 Also charged were Bolton Perez & Associates, Structural Technologies LLC and The Structural Group of South Florida Inc.